The Definition of Growth Hacking in 2018:

 “a process of rapid experimentation across marketing channels and product development to identify the most effective, efficient ways to grow a business”

 The focus on data-driven experimentation is where growth marketing separates from conventional digital marketing.
 Growth Hacking takes a multi-discipline approach; combining data & analytics, traditional marketing, software development, and creative content into one role.
-Startup Founders are used to having to wear multiple hats in the early days of a company, which is why growth hacking has become almost synonymous with startup marketing.
+Startup Founders are used to having to wear multiple hats in the early days of a company, which is why growth hacking has become almost synonymous with startup marketing in a sense.

 Growth Hacking also involves the exploitation of network effects for one’s economic benefit.
 This could be using publicly available information to their own advantage; one tactic would be to automatically follow your competitor’s followers on Twitter.
 Each channel or social network will have its own benefits.